nickmiller-iit/RSSW/assembly/notes.md

 Unfortunately my first attempt to run hifiasm failed.
 Because this was run via `conda run` and `make` it is not obvious what went wrong.
 Might come back to this later.

+Update 5th Oct 2022: Did get hifiasm to run, but did so outside of Makefile etc as a test.
+It took 8 days, basic assembly stats were

+	sum = 1360509092, n = 38974, ave = 34908.12, largest = 482041
+	N50 = 39310, n = 10554
+	N60 = 33998, n = 14281
+	N70 = 29673, n = 18565
+	N80 = 25555, n = 23496
+	N90 = 20521, n = 29385
+	N100 = 3151, n = 38974
+	N_count = 0
+	Gaps = 0

+So, on the face of it, not as good as the flye assembly - we are missing about 500Mb of the genome and the N50 is lower.
+Suspect this is because hifiasm makes quite strong assumptions that the organism is diploid, and we have decent coverage.
+In our case we have a pool of individuals and low coverage.

+Just to be sure, ran a BUSCO analysis with the same params as for the initial flye assembly.

+	C:37.6%[S:31.5%,D:6.1%],F:11.0%,M:51.4%,n:2124
+	800	Complete BUSCOs (C)
+	670	Complete and single-copy BUSCOs (S)
+	130	Complete and duplicated BUSCOs (D)
+	234	Fragmented BUSCOs (F)
+	1090	Missing BUSCOs (M)
+	2124	Total BUSCO groups searched

+This is substantially worse.

 ## Deduplication of flye assembly with redundans

 Since we appear to have some "excess" sequence in our genome, try to get rid of redundant haplotigs with `redundans`.
-As and aside, I also tried `purge_haplotigs` but it was bahaving oddly.
+As and aside, I also tried `purge_haplotigs` but it was behaving oddly.
 After running redundans with just the flye assembly as input, we get the following assembly stats.

 	sum = 1844871505, n = 28898, ave = 63840.80, largest = 1740295
 	N50 = 115390, n = 4020